 At Boise Unitarian Universalist Fellowship there are numerous ways to stay connected to events, worship services, special activities and to one another.

-Sign up here to receive our monthly newsletter and weekly news bulletin via email.
+Sign up here to receive our weekly news bulletin and weekly worship update via email.
 These are the official email communications from the Boise UU Fellowship Minister and Staff.
 Stay up to date on upcoming services, letters from the Minister, Board President and more, and learn about activities in our community.
 Contact Nancy Harms for more information.

 Our church maintains a public Facebook page.
 Follow us to get information about upcoming events, special messages from the minister, religious exploration program and regarding social justice issues in our community and beyond, and inspirational quotes, images and more.
 Feel free to share any of our posts with your friends and family.
 If you would like to have an event featured on our facebook page, please contact the BUUF office.

 A private Facebook Group is a way for members to engage in respectful discussion about worship, share updates with fellow congregants and to share events of interest to our community.
 The same guidelines exist for this group as for the BUUF bulletin email list, and members are encouraged to participate in respectful, informative and caring ways.

 An email-based tool (hosted on Google Groups) to help us communicate happenings at church and around town.
 You can share announcements about upcoming activities, Religious Exploration classes, and community members’ special needs requests.
 Church staff will monitor the group, with guidelines in place to keep it running effectively, and to encourage use by all members and friends of BUUF.
 Think of it as an informational ‘tweet’ to let folks know the needs and activities of our community.
 Let folks know about peace rallies, hunger task force activities, chalice group activities, yard parties; the BUUF Bulletin is a tool YOU can use to let all folks know what’s going on in YOUR circle and to invite others into it.

 Frequently Asked Questions: